clk-project/clk/README.md

 clk, the **Command Line Kit** is a unique tool that aims to contains everything needed to create human friendly command line tools.

+I try in [rationale](#7857f3bb-e4c7-4bad-9e27-ea48bf808a44) to explain why clk started to exist.
+The [use cases](./doc/use_cases) try to show real life examples of situations where clk shines.
+To get more information, take a look at the [documentation](./doc).

 <a id="fe60735c-91c2-4f54-8ae2-7e3b307f27a5"></a>